eddy3223/QuantStack/quant_trading_system/README.md

 - **Data** — List instruments in the database; load new data (symbols, days); select a symbol and view a price chart.
 Load stats are shown after a run and the list refreshes.
 - **Backtest** — Select symbols, date range, and engine parameters (capital, volatility target, costs, etc.).
 Click **Run Backtest** to run the backtest; metrics (total return, Sharpe, max drawdown, win rate) appear below.
 The result is stored for the Analytics page.
 - **Analytics** — View the **last** backtest result: the same metrics, plus portfolio equity curve, drawdown chart, and per-asset equity.
-If no backtest has been run yet, the page shows a short message; run one from the Backtest page first.
+Expand **Risk & diagnostics report** for drawdown duration, turnover, and a full diagnostics dict.
+If no backtest has been run yet, run one from the Backtest page first.

+**From repo root:** `poetry run streamlit run quant_trading_system/app.py` (run from the directory that contains `quant_trading_system`).

 ---